ooni/probe-cli/docs/design/dd-003-step-by-step.md

 //
 // - tk contains the test keys;
 //
-// - address is the TCP endpoint address we should use and it should consist
+// - address is the TCP endpoint address we should use, and it should consist
 // of an IP address and a port, separated by a colon.
 //
 // This method does not return any value and writes results directly inside